-On September 30, 2022, we received written notice (the "Notification Letter") from the Listing Qualifications Department of The NASDAQ Stock Market LLC ("NASDAQ") notifying the Company that it is not in compliance with the minimum bid price requirements set forth in NASDAQ Listing Rule 5550(a)(2) for continued listing on The NASDAQ Capital Market.
-NASDAQ Listing Rule 5550(a)(2) requires listed securities to maintain a minimum bid price of \$1.00 per share, and Listing Rule 5810(c)(3) (A) provides that a failure to meet the minimum bid price requirement exists if the deficiency continues for a period of thirty (30) consecutive business days.
-Based on the closing bid price of the Company's common stock for the thirty (30) consecutive business days from August 18, 2022 to September 29, 2022, the Company no longer meets the minimum bid price requirement.
-The Notification Letter stated that the Company has 180 calendar days or until March 29, 2023, to regain compliance with NASDAQ Listing Rule 5550(a)(2).
+On September 7, 2023, the Company received written notice from the Listing Qualifications Department of The Nasdaq Stock Market LLC ("Nasdaq") notifying the Company that it is not in compliance with the minimum bid price requirements set forth in Nasdaq Listing Rule 5550(a)(2) for continued listing on The Nasdaq Capital Market.
+Nasdaq Listing Rule 5550(a)(2) requires listed securities to maintain a minimum bid price of \$1.00 per share, and Listing Rule 5810(c)(3)(A) provides that a failure to meet the minimum bid price requirement exists if the deficiency continues for a period of thirty (30) consecutive business days.
+Based on the closing bid price of the Company's common stock for the thirty (30) consecutive business days from July 26, 2023 to September 6, 2023, the Company no longer meets the minimum bid price requirement.

+The notification letter stated that the Company has 180 calendar days or until March 5, 2024, to regain compliance with Nasdaq Listing Rule 5550(a)(2).
 To regain compliance, the bid price of the Company's common stock must have a closing bid price of at least \$1.00 per share for a minimum of 10 consecutive business days.
-The Company implemented a reverse stock-split in December 2022 to assist in regaining compliance with NASDAQ standards.
-On January 4, 2023, NASDAQ notified the Company that it had regained full compliance with the minimum bid price for continued listing on the NASDAQ pursuant to NASDAQ Listing Rule 5550(a)(2).
+If the Company does not regain compliance by March 5, 2024, an additional 180 days may be granted to regain compliance, so long as the Company meets The Nasdaq Capital Market initial listing criteria (except for the bid price requirement) and notifies Nasdaq in writing of its intention to cure the deficiency during the second compliance period by effecting a reverse stock split, if necessary.
+If the Company does not qualify for the second compliance period or fails to regain compliance during the second 180-day period, the Company's common stock will be subject to delisting, at which point the Company would have an opportunity to appeal the delisting determination to a Hearings Panel.